-BIBLE 1303, INTRODUCTION TO THE OLD TESTAMENT.
+BIBLE 1303.
+INTRODUCTION TO THE OLD TESTAMENT.

 An introductory survey of the Old Testament with special attention to the institutions, religious and national life of the Hebrews.
 Fall, Spring, Summer.
-Prerequisite: None.
-Three semester hours

 BIBLE 1304.
 INTRODUCTION TO THE NEW TESTAMENT.

 An introductory survey of the New Testament, including its background, the Gospels, the Acts and Epistles and the Apocalypse.
 Fall, Spring, Summer.
-Prerequisite: None.
-Three semester hours

-BIBLE 3391, BIBLICAL INTERPRETATION.
+BIBLE 3391.
+BIBLICAL INTERPRETATION.

 A study of the principles of biblical interpretation and the application of these principles to selected portions of the Bible.
+Fall

-Fall Prerequisite: BIB 1303 and BIB 1304.
+Prerequisite: BIB 1303 and BIB 1304.
 Three semester hours

 KINESIOLOGY 4305.
 TESTS AND MEASUREMENTS IN PHYSICAL EDUCATION.

 Use, interpretation, evaluation and administration of existing tests used in physical education.
 The course will employ the application of elementary statistical procedures.
 Fall, May-term.
-Prerequisite: None.
-Three semester hours

-KINESIOLOGY 4331, PROGRAM LEADERSHIP
+KINESIOLOGY 4331.
+PROGRAM LEADERSHIP

 Application of a Christian worldview to leadership principles, practices, and programs in the exercise and sport professions.
 Fall and Spring.
-Three semester hours Prereauisite: None.